 What else do I get for being part of NextGen?

 You will be invited to join a NextGen alumni group on Facebook.
 This is a closed group for previous participants who joined NextGen as early as 2016.
-This group is a place to share insights, helpful articles, stay connected, read reminders about the sessions ahead and more.
+This group is a place to share insights, helpful articles, and stay connected.
+Participants also get access to a Google Drive folder where recordings of the sessions are stored, along with resources shared between members.

 How many people are able to take part?